-Start by stocking your rig with the amenities that help make fall’s chill feel cozy rather than crazy — a soft, indulgent blanket or favorite mug can make all the difference when an autumn storm’s a-brewing.
-If you’re headed somewhere where the temperatures could feasibly fall below freezing, you’ll want to make sure your RV is winterized so those cold nights don’t mean frozen pipes or damaged systems.
+Start by stocking your rig with the amenities that help make fall’s chill feel cozy rather than crazy.
+Bringing a soft, indulgent blanket or favorite mug can make all the difference when an autumn storm’s a-brewing.
+If you’re headed somewhere where temperatures could fall below freezing, you’ll want to make sure your RV is winterized so those cold nights don’t mean frozen pipes or damaged systems.
 (If you’re taking an RV rental, be sure to ask which steps have already been completed and which you’re responsible for.)

-Winterizing an RV takes a little bit of practice to get used to, but once you’ve done it a couple of times, it’s a walk in the park.
+Winterizing an RV takes some practice to get used to, but once you’ve done it a couple of times, it’s a walk in the park.
 From adding RV antifreeze to your plumbing system to finding inventive ways to stay insulated and warm, here are some insider secrets for comfortable winter (and late fall) camping.

 Take a Fall Drive to Remember

-Although these amazing mountain ranges make incredible fall destinations, there are plenty of other places to go and leaves to peep, no matter when in the season you’re traveling or where you’re starting from.
+Although these amazing mountain ranges make incredible fall destinations, there are plenty of other places to go and leaves to peep, no matter when in the season you’re traveling or where you’re starting.

-For example, we’ve written before about some of the best fall destinations to take on, no matter what your travel goals are.
+For example, we’ve written before about some of the best fall destinations, no matter what your travel goals are.
 Maybe you’re looking to thaw out from the dropping temperatures by a southern beachside, or maybe you’re looking to find some even chillier days in the mountains.
 It’s all up to you — which is one of the best parts of RVing!
 Here’s how to choose your next destination mindfully.

-As we mentioned above, fall is also one of the most active seasons as far as festivals and events are concerned, whether you’re looking for a family-friendly pumpkin patch or a beer-fueled Oktoberfest romp.
+Fall is also one of the most active seasons for festivals and events, whether you’re looking for a family-friendly pumpkin patch or an Oktoberfest romp.
 Here are a few fall festivals to check out in your RV this year, as well as our long list of exciting Oktoberfest celebrations to put on your travel bucket list.

 Finally, we’ve got plenty of other suggestions if a long and winding fall road trip just isn’t in the cards for you this year.
-For example, you could grab the kids and a few last-minute necessities and pack into the travel trailer for a quick weekend getaway — it can be just as satisfying as a longer trip, we promise.
-Or, you could even just get in the car and go out for a beautiful, scenic drive; a single afternoon of adventuring is way better than no adventuring whatsoever, after all!
+You could grab the kids and a few last-minute necessities and pack into the travel trailer for a quick weekend getaway — it can be just as satisfying as a longer trip, we promise.
+Or, you could just get in the car and go out for a beautiful, scenic drive; a single afternoon of adventuring is way better than no adventuring, after all!
 Here are the most un-missable scenic routes in every single one of our 50 states, as well as an all-star list of the most gorgeous drives in the country.